RomanosTrechlis/blog/log_scribe_and_log_mediator/post.md

 }
 ```

 The Register service is used by the scribes to register themselves to the mediator.
-They pass in the RegisterRequest their id and their address in the host:port format, and the must get a Success response.
+They pass in the RegisterRequest their id and their address in the host:port format, and they must get a *Success* response.

 The Pinger service is used to make health checks to scribes.
-It passed two integer and expects the multiplication result.
+It passes two integers and expects their multiplication result.

 ## Scribe files responsibility algorithm

 The mediator keeps track of which files each scribe is responsible for, for any given time.
 The current algorithm to achieve that is the simplest possible one.

 This information is kept on a map that has as a key a character and value a scribe id.
 The character is compared with the first character of the incoming filename.
-So, if we have two scribes, the first will be responsible for writing to filenames that begin with a to r, including r, and the second scribe from s to 9.
+So, if we have two scribes, the first will be responsible for writing to filenames that begin with *a to r*, including r, and the second scribe from *s to 9*.

 After each health check this map is re-generated.